RobertCSternberg/RaspberryPiNetworkMonitor/README.md

 ***Remember to configure 2 Factor Authentication***

 ## VI.
 Using Arp Web Server for Uptime of Devices that Do Not Allow Ping
+***An updated version of section VI can be followed using the instructions at https://github.com/RobertCSternberg/ARPNetworkMonitor***

 ### Create Arp Web Server

 #### 1. Make a Directory and Enter it.